signalleaf/signalleaf.github.com/source/_posts/2014-02-06-4-of-the-worst-things-to-do-when-starting-a-podcast.markdown

 for the world to hear.** The sense of accomplishment and having produced something is a tremendously motivating thing.
-You'll find that once you start the work - once you start recording and publishing episodes - that you want to do more.
+You'll find that once you start the work - once you start recording and publishing episodes - you'll want to do more.

 Getting started and getting your first episode published is by far the most important thing you can do for your podcasting